Milestones along the way

 Academy of Country Music (1967, 1977)

-The Sons of the Pioneers have been nominated for ACM awards 5 times, and 3 times have walked away with top honors.
+The Sons of the Pioneers have been nominated for ACM awards five times, and three times have walked away with top honors.
 The band was first awarded the Top Vocal Group award in 1967.
 Then in 1977 the band won the coveted Cliffie Stone “Pioneer Award,” created to recognize those people who have made unique contributions to country music.
 (Other recipients of this award include Alabama, Johnny Cash, Charlie Daniels, Merle Haggard, George Jones, Brenda Lee, Loretta Lynn, Willie Nelson, The Oak Ridge Boys, Dolly Parton, Charlie Pride, Tex Ritter, Conway Twitty, Porter Wagoner, Hank Williams, Sr., and Bob Wills.)
-Finally, that same year the Academy presented the Pioneers with the Band of the Year (Touring) award.
+Finally, that same year, the Academy presented the Pioneers with the Band of the Year (Touring) award.

 Hollywood Walk of Fame star (1976)